rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 A while ago I created a [poster](/writing/creating-rlmeta-poster/index.html) to showcase RLMeta.
-To be able to finish the poster, I had to stop polishing RLMeta at some point and put the source on a poster.
+To be able to finish the poster, I had to stop polishing RLMeta and put the source code on a poster.
 This was difficult because I felt the need for it to be perfect.
 Eventually I did stop polishing, but I left a few items unresolved.

-Recently, I picked up where I left off.
+Recently (how many months later?), I picked up where I left off.
 Initially, my plan was to make a second version of the poster.
 I started to fix the unresolved items and I was making progress.
 But somehow imperfections kept creeping in.
 It felt like a never ending game of chasing perfection.
 That's when I decided that a second poster would probably not be worth it.
 But I still liked the new version of RLMeta.
 What should I do?

-I decided to attempt to write a more practical walk through and presentation of the new version of RLMeta.
+I decided to attempt to present the new version of RLMeta in the style of a code walk through.
+In other words, another way to showcase RLMeta that is hopefully a bit more practical.
 That is the remaining of this blog post.
 After the walk through there will be also be a section on the most important changes from the previous version and motivation for them.

-The walk through will be another way to showcase RLMeta.

 Compared to poster version, it could also be more easily improved.
 Not having to go to print.